Painters' Landing 2026

 • artists must wear a lanyard identifying themselves as a permitted artist

-• artists must observe all the Parks bylaws, including no animals, barbecues, electric or generated lighting, or amplified sound is allowed
+• including no animals, barbecues, electric or generated lighting, or amplified sound are allowed

 • artists will be cordial and respectful of other artists and their work

-• artists will not pressure the public to buy any work, matting, or packaging
+• artists will not pressure the public to buy any work, matting or packaging

-• artists will not enter another artist’s area to pursue or solicit customers.
+• artists will not enter another artist’s area to pursue or solicit customers

 Parking

-Artists who do not abide by the regulations and restrictions listed above will receive a warning letter from the District.
+Note: Artists who do not abide by the regulations and restrictions listed above will receive a warning letter from the District.
 A second infraction will result in forfeiture of the permit.
 The District reserves the right to revoke the artist’s permit immediately if the artist’s behavior is egregiously incompatible with these guidelines.